redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[4]

-What of the following appears the largest text in the web page?
+What of the following produces the largest text in the web page?

 - `<title>HTML Basic Page Structure</title>`